 Author: Donald Miller

 In this New York Times best-seller, you’ll discover strategies to dramatically improve how to connect with customers and grow your business.
-Inside, you’ll learn the real reason customers make purchases; how to simplify branding choices so people understand them; and how to create the most effective messaging for websites, brochures, and social media.
+Inside, you’ll learn how to simplify branding choices so people understand them and create effective messaging for websites, brochures, and social media.

 Author: Allan Dib

 Successful businesses aren't built on random acts of marketing.
-They follow a reliable plan for rapid growth.
-Does creating a marketing plan sound too difficult or time-consuming?
-If so, this book is for you.
-Discover how to create a 1-page, nine-square marketing plan that's fast and simple—no matter your skill level.
-Personalize your strategy, gain customers, close sales, and achieve big results!
+Instead, they follow a reliable plan for rapid growth.
+If creating a marketing plan sounds too difficult or time-consuming, try reading this book.
+You'll learn how to create a 1-page, nine-square marketing plan that's fast and simple—no matter your skill level.
+Personalize your strategy, gain customers, close sales, and achieve big results.

 Author: Sarah Weise

-Does your marketing plan include Generation Z (born 1997 to 2012)?
+Does your marketing plan include Generation Z (b.
+1997 to 2012)?
 If not, you're missing massive revenue potential!
-This book will teach you cutting-edge rules for marketing and brand-building, especially for this youth generation.
-You'll learn the following: Where do they go for different types of content?
+This book will teach you cutting-edge rules for marketing and brand-building for Gen Z. You'll learn the following: Where do they go for different types of content?
 What engages them?
 How do they make buying decisions?
 What keeps them coming back?

 Author: Jeff Rosenblum

-Want to learn how to create a “passion brand?”
-Friction argues that brands don’t just need clever messages or new, shiny technologies; they need a fundamental change in strategy.
-You’ll gain insight on how to embrace transparency, engage your audience, create brand ambassadors, and unleash the potential for rapid organizational growth.
+Brands don’t just need clever messages or new, shiny technologies to create a "passion brand."
+Instead, they need a fundamental change in strategy.
+Here's how to embrace transparency, engage your audience, create brand ambassadors, and unleash the potential for rapid brand growth.

 Author: Brittany Hennessy